FEUP-LDTS-2023/project-l02gr01/docs/README.md

 Filipe Correia and Ricardo Morais developed initial structure of the code and some initial functionalities.
 Gonçalo Remelhe developed the code related with Instructions and tests.

-Filipe Correia overviewed the code design.
+Filipe Correia overviewed the code design and wrote the README files.

 - Filipe Correia: %
 - Gonçalo Remelhe: %